-This red Halloween drink may be scary to look at, but with a shot Whiskey, it goes down easy.
+This red Halloween drink may be scary to look at, but it goes down easy with a shot of Whiskey.
 Our Blood Clot Shots will be a perfect match for your Halloween party, giving it the ultimate Halloween drink to try this year!

 Red Halloween Drink | Blood Clot Shots

 Halloween is one of my all-time favorite-not-really-a-holiday holidays.
 It’s just fun.
-We don’t take all of the crazy symbolism to heart.
-We’re just enjoying it for the fun of it.
-Nothing more, nothing less.
-As a kid, I enjoyed the thrill of dressing up in scary or superhero customs and geeking on the fact that I got to spend an evening collecting candy.
+We don’t take all of the crazy symbolism to heart—nothing more, nothing less.
+As a kid, I enjoyed the thrill of dressing up in scary or superhero costumes and geeking on the fact that I got to spend an evening collecting candy.
 Can you say kid heaven?

 But it was more than just the trick or treat outing on Halloween night.
 It was the build-up!
-I recall decorating grade-school classrooms in cut-out pumpkins, multi-colored corn cobs, ghouls and witches with black cats.
-It was festive and more fun than a barrel of monkeys.
+I recall decorating grade-school classrooms in cut-out pumpkins, multi-colored corn cobs, ghouls, and witches with black cats.
+It was festive and more fun than a barrel of zombie monkeys.
 And now that I am thinking back on it, I want my youth back!
-Sorry, nostalgia can be a horrible thing at times, no?
+Sorry, nostalgia can be a horrible thing at times.

 Anyway, you’re not here to relive my youth with me, are you?
 Na, I didn’t think so.
 You’re here for the gross but still wickedly cool Blood-Clot Shots recipe, aren’t you?
 Thought so.
 Okay then, I’ll give you what you came for.
 Let’s get to do it!
-Below I’ll show you just how you too can make your own, slightly disturbing (but super ‘licious Blood-Clot Shots.
+Below I’ll show you how you too can make your own, slightly disturbing, but super ‘licious, Blood-Clot Shots.
 Here we go.

 Disclaimer: No chickens or other fouls were harmed in the making of this cocktail.
 Promise.
 Scout’s honor.